 Examples:

-Florida: For qualified teachers, buying their first home the Florida Hometown Heroes Housing Program offers up to $35000 in down payment and closing cost assistance.
+- Florida: The Florida Hometown Heroes Housing Program gives up to $35,000 for down payment and closing costs to eligible first-time teacher homebuyers.

 Local Housing Authority Programs